DroneBridge/openvg/README.md

 Due to the new string handling in Text() the string format is defined by the locale system.
-By default in C this is basic ASCII (chars 0 -> 127), if your string contains characters outside this range then you need to #include <locale.h> and set the locale to your system default with
+By default in C this is basic ASCII (chars 0 -> 127), if your string contains characters outside this range then you need to #include &ltlocale.h&gt and set the locale to your system default with

 	setlocale(LC_CTYPE, "");